Jako/AjaxUpload/README.md

 ## Translations

-Translations of the package can be made for the [Default Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-ajaxupload-standard/) and the [Properties Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-ajaxupload-properties/) and the [System Setting Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-ajaxupload-system-settings/)
+Translations of the package can be made for the [Default Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-ajaxupload-standard/), the [Properties Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-ajaxupload-properties/) and the [System Setting Lexicon](https://hosted.weblate.org/projects/modx-extras/modx-ajaxupload-system-settings/)